vmalkin/GiraffeOfDoom/README.md

 This repo is a bit of a mess - the significant folders are:

+###DnACore
+This is the main aggregation service for Dunedin Aurora.
+This is a total rewrite based on lessons learned from the current bodge that is running at the moment.
+DnACore will support basic fetching of data updates from selected instruments, and basic logging of the data.
+Helper classes will add functionality like parsing data for trends, identifying when activity has exceed threshold levels, maintenance of instrument constants, generate a wide variety of outputs (Web and social media), etc.

 ### pyDataReader
 The datalogger that is used at Ruru Observatory and Dunedin Aurora.
 This software gets serial coms data from the magnetometer, stores it to a 24hr logfile and creates a number of CSV files for display purposes.